neroist/webview/README.md

-Similar to [`uing`](https://github.com/neroist/uing), you can also choose to whether or not compile with a DLL, static library, or to statically compile Webview into your executable.
+Similar to [`uing`](https://github.com/neroist/uing), you can also choose to whether or not compile with a DLL, static library, or to statically compile Webview sources into your executable.

 To compile with a DLL, pass `-d:useWebviewDll` to the Nim compiler.
+You can also choose the name/path of the DLL with `-d:webviewDll:<dll-name>`.

 To compile with a static library, compile with `-d:useWebviewStaticLib` or `-d:useWebviewStaticLibrary`.
+Similarly, you can also choose the name/path of the static library with `-d:webviewStaticLibrary:<lib-name>`.

 ## Documentation